nfsrules/qwen2.5VL-R1/README.md

 Generate synthetic videos of a moving ball with corresponding labels and optional support for:

 -  Video ugmentations (blur and crop) with default probability of 0.2
--  CoT (Chain-of-Thought) thinking generation for reasoning models (Optional, the code will work in simple mode)
+-  CoT (Chain-of-Thought) thinking generation for reasoning models (Optional, the code will work in simple mode removing the --cot flag)

 ```bash